- Mean reversion in trading assumes that key measures like asset prices and return volatility tend to return to their historical averages over time.

 Is the Mean Reversion a Profitable Trading Strategy?

-So, can mean reversion trading strategies help you generate profitable trades?
-From the backtesting results, if done correctly, you can expect to have win rates between 66% to over 80%.
+From the backtesting results, if done correctly, you can expect to have win rates between 66% and 80%.
 This level of success rate shows the potential profitability of mean reversion trading, especially when executed with discipline and proper risk management.

 However, while it offers a lesser risk-reward ratio compared to trend trading, that shouldn’t be a deal breaker, especially if you’re a day trader.
 It simply means that you won’t have to worry about the effect of overnight market movements on your position.